-For Android: The evaluator shall run is -aiRigrep -E '^......(r|-w|--x)' inside the application's data directories to ensure that all files are not world-accessible (either read, write, or execute).
+For Android: The evaluator shall run is -alR|grep -E '^.........w.' inside the application's data directories to ensure that all files are not world-writable.
 The command should not print any files.
-The evaluator shall also verify that no sensitive data is written to external storage as this data can be read/modified by any application containing the READ_EXTERNAL_STORAGE and/or WRITE_EXTERNAL_STORAGE permissions.
+The evaluator shall also verify that no sensitive data is written to external storage which could be read/modified by any application containing the READ\EXTERNAL\STORAGE and/or WRITE\EXTERNAL\STORAGE permissions.

-For Windows: The evaluator shall run the SysInternals tools, Process Monitor and Access Check (or tools of equivalent capability, like icacls.exe) for Classic Desktop applications to verify that files written to disk during an applications installation have the correct file permissions, such that a standard user cannot modify the application or its data files.
+For Windows: The evaluator shall run the SysInternals tools, Process Monitor and Access Check (or tools of equivalent capability, like icacls.exe) for Classic Desktop applications to verify that files written to disk during an application's installation have the correct file permissions, such that a standard user cannot modify the application or its data files.
 For Windows Universal Applications the evaluator shall consider the requirement met because of the AppContainer sandbox.

-For iOS: The evaluator shall determine whether the application leverages the appropriate Data Protection

-Class for each data file stored locally.
+For iOS: The evaluator shall determine whether the application leverages the appropriate Data Protection Class for each data file stored locally.

-For Linux: The evaluator shall run the command find . -perm /007 inside the application's data directories to ensure that all files are not world-accessible (either read, write, or execute).
+For Linux: The evaluator shall run the command find . -perm /002 inside the application's data directories to ensure that all files are not world-writable.
 The command should not print any files.

-For Solaris: The evaluator shall run the command find. \(-perm -001 -o -perm -002 -o -perm -004 \) inside the application's data directories to ensure that all files are not world-accessible (either read, write, or execute).
+For Solaris: The evaluator shall run the command find . \(\(\)(-perm -002\)\) inside the application's data directories to ensure that all files are not world-writable.
 The command should not print any files.

-For Mac OS X: The evaluator shall run the command find . - perm +007 inside the application's data directories to ensure that all files are not world-accessible (either read, write, or execute).
+For macOS: The evaluator shall run the command find . -perm +002 inside the application's data directories to ensure that all files are not world-writable.
 The command should not print any files.

-FMT SMF.1 Specification of Management Functions
+FMT\SMF.1 Specification of Management Functions

+FMT\SMF.1.1

-FMT_SMF.1.1 The TSF shall be capable of performing the following management functions [selection:
+The TSF shall be capable of performing the following management functions [selection:

-no management functions,

-enable/disable the transmission of any information describing the system's hardware, software, or configuration, enable/disable the transmission of any PII, enable/disable transmission of any application state (e.g. crashdump) information, enable/disable network backup functionality to [assignment: list of enterprise or commercial cloud backup systems],
+- no management functions, - enable/disable the transmission of any information describing the system's hardware, software, or configuration, - enable/disable the transmission of any PII, - enable/disable transmission of any application state (e.g. crashdump) information, - enable/disable network backup functionality to [assignment: list of enterprise or commercial cloud backup systems],

-[assignment: list of other management functions to be provided by the TSF]
+• [assignment: list of other management functions to be provided by the TSF]

-Application Note: this requirement stipulates that an application needs to provide the ability to enable/disable only those functions that it actually implements. the application is not responsible for controlling the behavior of the platform or other applications.
+Application Note: This requirement stipulates that an application needs to provide the ability to enable/disable only those functions that it actually implements.
+The application is not responsible for controlling the behavior of the platform or other applications.

 The evaluator shall verify that every management function mandated by the PP is described in the operational guidance and that the description contains the information required to perform the management duties associated with the management function.

 The evaluator shall test the application's ability to provide the management functions by configuring the application and testing each option selected from above.
 The evaluator is expected to test these functions in all the ways in which the ST and guidance documentation state the configuration can be managed.

-5.1.4 Privacy
+5.1.4 Privacy (FPR)

-FPR_ANO_EXT.1 User Consent for Transmission of Personally Identifiable Information
+FPR\ANO\EXT.1 User Consent for Transmission of Personally Identifiable Information